WasmEdge/WasmEdge/docs/book/en/src/features/platforms.md

 # Supported Platforms

+> *This part has moved to <https://wasmedge.org/docs/develop/wasmedge/features#cross-platform>.
+Please use our new docs.*

 WasmEdge supports a wide range of operating systems and hardware platforms.
 It allows WebAssembly applications to be truly portable across platforms.
 It runs not only on Linux-like systems, but also on microkernels such as the `seL4` real-time system.